tom-turner/netdio/readme.txt

 FEATURE REQUESTS :\
 - EQ/Delay on audio output, pulse audio plugins or something\
 - music player, Spotify and loopback\
+- Can we get ROC latency down more? or replace ROC -Can we get better touch screen pi performance

 Usefull RPI links and install bits: